-Some conservatives think Trump’s social media summit on ‘anti-conservative bias’ is a waste of time
+Even conservatives balk at Trump’s claim of “anti-conservative bias” in tech

 The White House has yet to release a full list of attendees.
 But the summit appears to be packed with Trump supporters, based on those who have confirmed that they got an invite.
 They include YourVoice America talk show host Bill Mitchell, and a popular pro-Trump meme creator who goes by the moniker Carpe Donktum. (“Hey @instagram & @facebook FUCK YOU,” Donktum tweeted in May.)
 Government officials include Florida Republican Congressman Matt Gaetz, an ardent Trump supporter (except on climate change issues) and strong Silicon Valley critic, who alleges that Twitter has targeted him and other conservatives.

 Some confirmed attendees are especially controversial, such as political cartoonist Ben Garrison, who’s been criticized by the Anti-Defamation League for a 2017 drawing that depicts retired Army generals H.R.
 McMaster and David Petraeus as puppets controlled by Jewish interests.
+(Update: Garrison appears to have been subsequently disinvited.)

 And it doesn’t appear that tech industry executives will be present to answer charges of bias.
 A rep for Facebook confirmed to Fast Company that it has not been invited to the summit.
 Twitter and Google have also reportedly been left out.
 (Twitter declined comment and Google has not replied to my inquiry.)